• Skip to primary navigation

 Choctaw and Cherokee Native American tribes both inhabited the Southeastern part of the United States, but they are not the same tribe.

-See also What is the rainiest month in Wisconsin?
+See also What is the hottest month in Alabama?

 Who is the largest Indian tribe?